Easy 3-Ingredient Lemon Posset in a Lemon Shell

 Notes

-• Storage: Keep the posset covered in the fridge to maintain freshness for up to 3 days.
+• Storage: Store lemon posset covered in the refrigerator for up to 2 days.
+It’s best enjoyed fresh.

 Nutrition